pixeltris/GK6X/README.md

 _Note: This is a CLI program, but see below for GUI.
 It's advisable to use the official software if you're on Windows / Mac._

+### Compilation

+It can be compiled / ran with mono on Linux / Mac ([see #4](https://github.com/pixeltris/GK6X/issues/4)).
+On Windows you compile it with Visual Studio._

 ### Linux

 _Note: On Linux you will need to run it as super-user (with `sudo`) or udev can be used to give yourself permissions to the raw-hid device.
 See [(issue with hidraw?)](https://github.com/pixeltris/GK6X/issues/3).
-It can be compiled / ran with mono on Linux / Mac ([see #4](https://github.com/pixeltris/GK6X/issues/4)).
-On Windows you compile it with Visual Studio._

 I made a udev rule file that looks like this, in `/etc/udev/rules.d/gk6x.rule`: